numist/numi.st/_posts/1969-12-31-caches-make-predictions-about-the-future/1969-12-31-caches-make-predictions-about-the-future.md

     if let e = self.ring[3].head {
       e.remove()
       self.count -= 1
-    } else { self.ring.rotate() }
+    } else { self.ring.rotate(by: -1) }
   }

   return value
 }
 ```

-The above is simplified for purpose of illustration, though incorporating a hash table (so `node(for:)` can run in sub-linear time) would make it production-ready.
+The above is simplified for purpose of illustration, though incorporating a hash table[^lookup-time] would make it production-ready.
 But RRIPs in software have potential beyond naïve cache performance improvements—computer hardware is general purpose, but software specializes.

 ## Domain-Specific Optimization